-My newest — Not All a Dream, which becomes available in October, 2021 — stays, for me, close to home, since the story takes place almost entirely in North Truro, Massachusetts, where I live, and begins right around now.
+My newest — Not All a Dream, which is now available — stays, for me, close to home, since the story takes place almost entirely in North Truro, Massachusetts, where I live, and begins right around now.
 You can read the back cover “blurb” here, and you can read the first chapter of Not All a Dream here.

 I've posted the first chapters from my three earlier novels, too, so you can get a sense of each one . . .

 All of my novels, including Not All a Dream, are available from my publisher, Bold Strokes Books, as well as from any bookseller.